Unicorn AIM VCT Hero 2

 The business ran into difficulties in 2022, as a result of poor trading conditions, supply chain disruption, and high raw material costs.
 The company’s attempts to find a buyer and secure long-term funding eventually fell through and it entered administration in April 2023.

-Unicorn AIM VCT invested £3.1 million in 2020, the holding has been written down to nil and it is not anticipated there will be any residual value.
+Unicorn AIM VCT invested £3.1 million in 2020, the holding was written down to nil and the company dissolved in July 2025.

 Performance and dividends